AlphaLFC/notes/DeepSpeech/DeepSpeech.md

    particular type of slowly increasing schedule for the momentum parameter.

 1. Is the backward recurrence important?
-1. With a single direction, can we pipeline recording with recognition?
+With a single direction, can we pipeline recording with recognition?

+   People are experimenting ideas that supports both bi-directional recurrence and online recognition.

+   > I need to read the CTC paper to understand more about this.

 1. Why this specific topology (5 layers and first 3 are non-recurrent)?

+   Researchers are playing with more other toplogies.

+1. How is the beam search algorithm works to combine DNN with the langauge model?

+   > Need to read the cited paper.

 1. Why softmax in computing the probability distribution over alphabet?
 1. Does the same approach works with Chinese?
-1. How is the beam search algorithm works to combine DNN with the langauge model?